gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 * PromiseKit 2 is mostly written in Swift, this means you will have to check the relevant project settings to embed a swift framework.

 In a few months we will delete the Swift portion of PromiseKit 1.x.
 It was never officially endorsed and 2.x is better in every way.

+# The Future

+PromiseKit is under active development and is used in hundreds of apps on the store.
+We will continue to improve and maintain it, provided you use it!

 [PromiseKit on Github](https://github.com/mxcl/PromiseKit)